We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 Graham, North Carolina 2022

-The City of Graham, Graham Police Department, and Alamance County Sherriff’s Office have agreed to pay $336,900 to a group of plaintiffs that alleged excessive use of force during a voting rights march.
-The Legal Defense Fund, along with co-counsel Covington & Burling, LLP and veteran civil rights lawyer, Geraldine Sumter of Ferguson Chambers & Sumter, P.A., represented the plaintiffs.
+In North Carolina, the City of Graham, the Graham Police Department, and the Alamance County Sherriff’s Office agreed to pay $336,900 to a group of people who alleged that police used excessive force against them during a voting rights march.

-The lawsuit was connected to a 2020 March to the Polls event, where sheriff’s and police officers pepper sprayed marchers, including children and the elderly, for blocking a street without permission.
-Under the terms of the settlement, both the police department and sheriff’s office do not claim any responsibility for the incident.
+The Lawyers’ Committee for Civil Rights Under Law represented the marchers.
+The lawsuit was connected to a 2020 “march to the polls” event, where sheriff’s deputies and police officers pepper-sprayed marchers, including children and elderly people, for blocking a street without permission.
+Under the terms of the settlement, the Police Department and sheriff’s office did not claim any responsibility for the incident.

 Compensation